oluwaseunadenuga/Risk-Management-in-Financial-Institutions/README.md

 ### F1 — Absence of Privileged Access Management (PAM)

-No centralised PAM solution was in place. **47 privileged accounts** were identified across production systems with shared credentials and no session recording — creating a critical insider threat gap and audit trail deficiency under the FCA's Senior Managers & Certification Regime (SMCR).
+No centralised PAM solution was in place.
+**47 privileged accounts** were identified across production systems with shared credentials and no session recording, creating a critical insider-threat gap and an audit-trail deficiency under the FCA's Senior Managers & Certification Regime (SMCR).

 ### F2 — DORA Non-Compliant Third-Party ICT Contracts